-The majority ingredient of energy drinks and soft drinks in supermarkets contain synthetic caffeine
+The majority of ingredients of energy drinks and soft drinks in supermarkets contain synthetic caffeine

 Little known to the average coffee addict, synthetic caffeine was first created in 1942 by Nazi Germany.
 By suffering under the embargos of foreign trade, Germany could not import natural caffeine sources from amenable climates and subsequently sought to make an alternative.

-As the market today, we consume more synthetic caffeine products than its natural alternative.
+As the market today, we consume more synthetic caffeine products than their natural alternative.
 The majority of energy drinks and soft drinks in supermarkets contain synthetic caffeine.
 Synthetic caffeine is, as it sounds, artificial rather than naturally sourced using a raw material called urea.
-With many chemically produced compounds, the final product contains harsh chemicals found in the natural source.
-Typically these include methylene chloride, ethyl acetate or carbon dioxide – and of course, they are as nasty as they sound.
+The final product contains harsh chemicals found in the natural source with many chemically produced compounds.
+Typically these include methylene chloride, ethyl acetate, or carbon dioxide – and of course, they are as nasty as they sound.